Nagacan/Learning-VHDL/Go Board Simulating/Simulation_TestBench.md

 <p align="center">
 <img width="402" height="194" alt="image" src="https://github.com/user-attachments/assets/df878a93-aad9-4f0f-b724-c67baee1370d" />

-Being able to testbenches are important, the best ones are self-checking, which means they can run and report a PASS or FAIL status, without us having to do anything else
+Being able to testbenches are important, the best ones are **self-checking**, which means they can run and report a PASS or FAIL status, without us having to do anything else

+Testbench code does not have to be synthesizable.